NREL/FuelLib/docs/tutorials.rst

     particles.NC10H22_cp = 1630.488028169014 3098.1056338028166 -1024.456338028169 # J/kg/K
     particles.NC10H22_latent = 368035.211268 # J/kg

-To include these parameters in your Pele simulation, copy the ``SprayPropsGCM.inp`` file to the specific case directory and include the following line in your Pele input file: ::
+To include these parameters in your Pele simulation, copy the ``sprayPropsGCM.inp`` file to the specific case directory and include the following line in your Pele input file: ::

-    FILE = SprayPropsGCM.inp
+    FILE = sprayPropsGCM.inp

 Note: for liquid fuels from FuelLib with greater than 30 components, the script